Lizzy Bardsley

 Elizabeth Bardsley is an English television personality who rose to fame after appearing in the Channel 4 series Wife Swap in 2003.
 After her appearance, Bardsley also made a television appearance as a member of Celebrity Fit Club, during the show's third series.
 In 2005, she was convicted of 10 counts of child cruelty and sentenced to a 2 year suspended sentence.

 Media appearances

 Mark and Lizzy Bardsley appeared in an episode of the second series of the Channel 4 programme Wife Swap, which was aired on 7 October 2003.
 Lizzy and her husband Mark caused controversy by being shown to be claiming £37,500 a year in benefits, while not working, and by frequent use of obscenities.
+She has 8 children.

 Following her appearance on Wife Swap, Bardsley appeared with many other reality TV stars in Channel 5's Back to Reality.
 The following year, she took part in the third series of Celebrity Fit Club, and lost 1 stone 9 pounds.